melscott2911/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? sqlite3, time multiprocessing, osrt datetime, platform,sys
 1. Where do we set the task_duration?
+After task_duration =
 1. How many functions are defined?
+7
 1. What are the function names?
+Create table, drop table, insert pet, process one, process two, process three and recreate database
 1. In general, what does each function do?
+These series of functions creates, drops, inserts within the database to process.
-1. Where does the execution begin?
+1. Where does the execution begin? p1.start()
 1. How many processes do we start?
+3
 1. How many records does each process insert?
+12

 In this first run, we start 3 processes, each inserting 2 records into a shared database